robbert-vdh/yabridge/README.md

    with yabridge.
 On other distros you should be able to just install `wine-staging` using your distro's package manager.

-   **Please note that yabridge won't work with Wine 6.15, [see above](#tested-with).**
+   **Please note that yabridge won't work with Wine 6.15 and 6.16, [see above](#tested-with).**

    For a general overview on how to use Wine to install Windows applications,